zubinchopra/portaldocs/portal-sdk/templates/portalfx-accessibility.md

 1. Ensure there is accessible name (required) and description (optional) for content and interactive UI elements in your extension.

 2. Verify keyboard accessibility of your blade content and forms.
-  - Navigate to your content in the portal and ensure focus is captured to your content in the expected way (autofocus on open provided by the framework)
+  - Navigate to your content in the Portal and ensure focus is captured to your content in the expected way (autofocus on open provided by the framework)
   - Ensure the <a href="https://www.paciellogroup.com/blog/2014/08/using-the-tabindex-attribute/">tab order is natural</a> while navigating the blade content
-  - Verify that portal provided keyboard shortcuts are functional within your provided content
+  - Verify that Portal provided keyboard shortcuts are functional within your provided content
 3. Visually verify your UI to ensure:
   - Text contrast meets <a href="http://www.interactiveaccessibility.com/web-accessibility-guidelines">AAA guidelines</a>
 	Color contrast ratio- The updated Section 508 of the Americans with Disability Act, as well as other legislation, requires that the default color contrasts between text and its background must be 5:1.
 For large text (18-point font sizes, or 14 points and bolded), the required default contrast is 3:1.